Raising Clarrie Hall Dam

 To provide for our growing population, Tweed Shire Council is sustainably upgrading and expanding our water and wastewater systems.
 This involves projects to secure a sustainable water supply so the Tweed’s people and places can thrive.

-One of those projects is raising the Clarrie Hall Dam wall.
+One of those projects is increasing the storage of Clarrie Hall Dam by raising the dam wall.
 In December 2015, Council resolved to undertake the planning and land acquisition for the proposed raising of the dam.

 It is proposed to raise the dam wall by 8.5 metres to a height of 70 metres Australian Height Datum (AHD RL70).
 This would: